 Beware vanilla (unless you have the biggest marketing budget).

 If you have the biggest marketing budget in your category, vanilla is probably a smart place to focus.
 You want the lowest common denominator.
 Your goal should be to avoid polarizing a substantial segment of the market, especially if your brand has an established, trusted presence among customers.
-Vanilla brands, such Wal-Mart and Kellogg’s, fascinate with the repetition and familiarity of the Trust trigger, often expanding market share with mass media (for instance, a SuperBowl spot rather than targeted social media).
+Vanilla brands, such as Wal-Mart and Kellogg’s, fascinate with the repetition and familiarity of the Trust Advantage, often expanding market share with mass media (for instance, a SuperBowl spot rather than targeted social media).

 But let’s say you DO NOT have the biggest budget.